 There will be a fireplace with a chimney in the center of the ger.
 If it rains, the nights can be cold, and you may want to request firewood for the evening and morning.

 There will be 4-5 toilets and shower rooms in the camp which you share with other guests.
-They are located in a convenient location outside your ger.
-It's essential that you bring a flashlight with spare batteries as you may need them to walk to the bathroom at dark.
+They are in a convenient location outside your ger.
+You must bring a flashlight with spare batteries as you may need them to walk to the bathroom at dark.
 The water in the shower is solar heated.
-If it's a cloudy and rainy day, water may not be warm enough, and we request for your understanding.
+If it's a cloudy and rainy day, water may not be warm enough, and we request your understanding.

-Some camps have a few en suite gers (yurts) which can be booked with an additional fee of $50 to $100 per person, but sometimes it's not worth as due to harsh climate conditions and inadequate maintenance, they may not be in the best condition and may have plumbing issues.
+Some camps have a few en suite gers (yurts) which you can book with an additional fee of $50 to $100 per person.
+But sometimes it's not worth as due to harsh climate conditions and inadequate maintenance, they may not be in the best health and may have plumbing issues.
 Flush speed is also not so good.

 Ramada Hotel, Ulaanbaatar

 Ger Camp Accommodations

 As a growing capital city of Mongolia, there are many modern Italian, Chinese, Korean, Russian, Japanese, Latin American, and Mongolian restaurants in Ulaanbaatar.
 These available restaurants serve western and eastern standard meals or traditional Mongolian cuisines.
 Most of the old-style restaurants serve Russian food, and this type of food is common in the tourist camps in the countryside.
 Small local restaurants and cafes serve Mongolian food such as buuz and khuushuur (steamed and fried beef, mutton dumpling) and others.